Culture of Djibouti: Languages

 Djibouti is a multilingual nation.
 According to Ethnologue, the majority of the population speaks Somali (524,000 speakers) or Afar (306,000 speakers) as a first language, which are the mother tongues of the Somali and Afar ethnic groups, respectively.
 Both languages belong to the larger Afroasiatic family.
 There are two official languages in Djibouti: Arabic (Afroasiatic) and French (Indo-European).
 Arabic is of social, cultural and religious importance.
 In formal settings, it consists of Modern Standard Arabic.
 Colloquially, about 59,000 local residents speak the Ta'izzi-Adeni Arabic dialect, also known as Djibouti Arabic.
 French was inherited from the colonial period and is the primary language of instruction.
 About 10,200 Djiboutians speak it as a first language.
 Immigrant languages include Omani Arabic (38,900 speakers), Amharic (1,400 speakers), and Greek (1,000 speakers).

 Religion

-With few exceptions, Issa Somali and Afar are entirely Muslims, the majority belonging to the Sunni branch of Islam.
+With few exceptions, Somali and Afar are entirely Muslims, the majority belonging to the Sunni branch of Islam.
 The constitution of Djibouti likewise defines Islam as the religion of the Republic of Djibouti.
 Islam entered the region very early on, as a group of persecuted Muslims had, at Prophet Muhummad's urging, sought refuge across the Red Sea in the Horn of Africa.
 Islam may thus have been introduced to the area well before the faith even took root in its place of origin.
 Christianity is a minority religion in Djibouti, with around 4,767 adherents.